Damilare125/Damilare-s_portfolio/README.md

 # Data Scientist

-## Professional summary
+## Professional Summary
-As a junior and passionate data scientist with over a year of experience, I have experience in developing and implementing recommender system models, predictive models, conducting statistical analyses, and creating visualizations to communicate structured and unstructured data insight.
+As a junior and passionate data scientist with over a year of experience, I have experience in developing and implementing recommender system models, and predictive models, conducting statistical analyses, and creating visualizations to communicate structured and unstructured data insight.
 I'm always open to new ideas and ways I can improve, and become more expert in this career.

 ## Technical skills: Python, SQL, NLP, PowerBi, Machine Learning, Recommendation System, Data wrangling, Seaborn, Tableau, Beautiful Soup, Data visualization